thorgate/django-project-template/README.md

     cookiecutter dir/to/django-project-template/

 It will ask you a few questions, e.g. project's name.

-Then search for any TODOs in the code and make appropriate changes in those places.
+After generation completes, search for any TODOs in the code and make appropriate changes where needed.